MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/saved-views.md

 ### What pages support views?

 Views are available on most but not all pages.
 Specifically, views are currently available on all full-screen pages except dashboards.
 View support for workspaces is available through the **Saved views support for workspaces** feature.
-Most non-full-screen pages, which include drop-down dialog boxes, lookups, and enhanced previews, don't currently support views.
+Most pages that aren't full screen (for example, drop-down dialogs, lookups, and enhanced previews) don't currently support views.

 ### Who is allowed to publish views?